Surviving Cancer:

 Research Into Alternative Treatments

 I am not a big fan of most alternative treatments, including those espoused by naturopaths and by clinics in Mexico and South America.
 I will never suggest a cancer patient ignore modern medicine and focus solely on these alternatives.
 Pursuing them in addition to modern medicine is fine.
 I’m happy to find out what I can about the actual supporting (or contradictory) data, with an open mind.
 My experience though, and I do have substantial experience with alternatives, including injecting 714-X into my lower abdomen, is not good.
-Nor is it good among those readers who rejected modern medicine and instead relied solely on homeopathy, naturopathy, on clinics in foreign countries or other alternatives.
+Nor is it good among those readers I have kept in touch with who rejected modern medicine and instead relied solely on homeopathy, naturopathy, on clinics in foreign countries or other alternatives.
 All I’ve known have ultimately died of the disease they were diagnosed with.
 In my case, the alternatives I tried — macrobiotics, uncooked fruits and vegetables, 714-X mentioned above, and a number of others — had no discernible positive result.
 These alone, or in combination, may be helpful for some.
 I don’t know.
 But many of these alternatives are offered without verifiable data.
 If I was running an alternative cancer treatment clinic in Mexico, I’d certainly publish the data if it was favorable.

 On the other hand, there are drugs that are not part of modern American medicine that have substantial data to back them up.
 I am a believer, for instance, in Beta-Glucan, a drug widely used in Europe but that is not patentable and therefore not marketed to US physicians by US drug companies.
 I interviewed a researcher at Biothera, a Beta-Glucan manufacturer, years ago who told me that he was giving it to his mother who had non-Hogkin’s Lymphoma with favorable results, and that the US government had stockpiled it to treat soldiers in the event they became exposed to radiation.
 This has some significance since the side effects of radiation can have a severe impact on one’s immune system and thus leave us exposed to other pathogens and cancers.
-And, as I mentioned, the drug that may have saved my life also had properties that countered the negative effects of radiation.
+And, as I mentioned, the drug that may have saved my life, WF-10, also had properties that countered the negative effects of radiation.
 Both dramatically boost the production of macrophages.

 Fasting, Diet, Exercise